It’s a jungle out there when it comes to shoes and plantar fasciitis. Lurking in your favorite pair of shoes could be an arch-killer.

 While initially, it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and is terrible for plantar fasciitis.
 Why?
 Because without proper support, your feet are left alone to absorb the full impact of physical activity.
 And when the plantar fascia is already strained because of plantar fasciitis, going barefoot can be one of the fastest ways to exacerbate the condition.

 5. Old Shoes

 Have a favorite pair of shoes that you’ve owned forever?
 Take heed!
-Old, worn down shoes can make plantar fasciitis worse, since the sole is often very worn down through use.
-Thick, cushioned shoes are one of the most important qualities in a pair of shoes that improves plantar fasciitis.
+Old, worn-down shoes can make plantar fasciitis worse since the sole is often very worn down through use.
+Thick, cushioned shoes are one of the most important qualities in a pair of shoes that improve plantar fasciitis.
 Worn, old soles don’t provide much support and can lead to irregularities in gait, strain to the arch, and an uneven distribution of impact from physical activity–all of which make plantar fasciitis worse!

 6. Brand New Shoes

 New shoes can be just as hard on plantar fasciitis as old shoes, particularly leather shoes that may have a very stiff or tight heel, since this can cause your heel bone to rub against the heel of the shoe, causing additional pain and discomfort and impacting your gait as well.
 Instead of subjecting your feet to the obligatory “breaking in process” with new shoes, fill two sturdy zip bags with water, place them inside your shoes, and then put them in the freezer overnight.
 The water will expand when it freezes, stretching out tight shoes without hurting your feet in the process.